-Take note that you can interchange the cartridges on different variants so if you’ve already bought the razor and want shift to a different blade you can do that without having to buy an extra razor.
+Take note that you can interchange the cartridges on different variants.
+So if you’ve already bought the razor and want to shift to a different blade, you can do that without having to buy an extra razor.

-When you compare this to the Fusion ProGlide, the Mach 3 is actually heavier.
-This a big factor when it comes to shave quality.
+When you compare this to the Fusion ProGlide, Mach 3 is actually heavier.
+This a significant factor when it comes to shaving quality.

-Being heavier is definitely an advantage because you don’t have to press down as hard as you normally would that in turns means less irritation on your skin.
+Being heavier is definitely an advantage because you don’t have to put too much pressure as you normally would, which in turn means less irritation on your skin.

 This is a big reason why a lot of purists prefer a safety razor over something like this.

-But when you talk about closeness, the Fusion is still the razor to beat in this category because of the five blades compared the three of the Mach 3.
+But when you talk about closeness, the Fusion is still the razor to beat in this category because of the five blades compared to the three of Mach 3.

-Perhaps the most advanced and one of the most expensive cartridge razors in the market right now.
-The Gillette Fusion ProGlide has all the bells and whistles that you can possibly put on a cartridge razor.
+The Gillette Fusion ProGlide is the most advanced and one of the most expensive cartridge razors in the market right now.
+This razor has all the bells and whistles that you can possibly put on a cartridge razor.

 - 5-blade razor system